 MORNING: Sweetwater’s Donut Mill & the Kalamazoo Valley Museum

 Now that you are refueled and ready for more action on day two, make your way to the Kalamazoo Valley Museum.
-Not only do you save a bit of cash, the museum boasts rotating exhibits on a variety of topics such as micro-sculpting, bees, toys, math, and puzzle-solving.
+Not only do you save a bit of cash (admission is always FREE), but the museum also boasts rotating exhibits on a variety of topics for both kids and adults to enjoy.

 AFTERNOON: The Kalamazoo Mall and Upjohn Park